Why sewer backups happen

 Plugged internal plumbing

-Drainage problems such as plugged sinks, bathtubs, floor drains and toilets that flush poorly are considered internal problems.
+Drainage problems such as clogged sinks, bathtubs, floor drains and toilets that flush poorly are considered internal problems.
+Internal problems are often the result of drain clogs close to the source.
+Plugged or partially clogged sinks are typically caused by blockages in the drain pipe, and often a result of a clog in the P-trap, or u-shaped section of the drain pipe.
 Most of these cases can be diagnosed over the telephone.

-A fee may be charged if the blockage is located on your private property.
-The same service is offered by private plumbers but please be aware that reimbursement of the plumber's fee will not be allowed, no matter where the blockage is located.
+(780) 412-4500.
+A fee will be charged if the blockage is caused by prohibited waste items regardless of where in the service line the blockage is located.
+This same service is also offered by private plumbers, but please note that EPCOR will not reimburse plumber's fees regardless of where the blockage is located.

 Collapsed or broken pipe